 Kathy A. Mills is a Professor of Literacies and Digital Cultures at the Institute for Learning Science and Teacher Education (ILSTE), ACU, Brisbane.
 Her leading research examines gaps in current knowledge and educational uses of digital media and literacy practices, extending theories of multimodality, multiliteracies, New Literacy Studies, sensory studies, embodiment, and critical literacy.
 Mills has published over 100 academic works, including award-winning books.

-Professor Mills has won five Australian Research Council grants (category 1), including three as a named Fellow, with total category one grant income to date of $2.47 million.
-Professor Mills currently holds the only Australian Research Council (ARC) Future Fellowship won in education in 2018, to develop multimodal literacy learning through the senses in primary education nationally and internationally (FT18010009; 2019-2022).
+Professor Mills has won five Australian Research Council grants (category 1), including three as a named Fellow, with total category one grant income to date of $2.76 million + industry partner in-kind.
+Professor Mills currently holds the only Australian Research Council (ARC) Future Fellowship won in education in 2018, to develop multimodal literacy learning through the senses in primary education nationally and internationally (FT18010009; 2019-2023).
 She is a chief investigator of an ARC Discovery grant, Coding Animated Narratives as Contemporary Multimodal Authorship in Schools and is an international PI researching critical digital literacies with USN, Norway (NRC).

 She has published in high quality journals including Review of Educational Research, Learning, Media and Technology, The Sociological Review, Journal of Second Language Writing, and Teaching and Teacher Education.
 Her sole-authored 2016 monograph, Literacy Theories for the Digital Age, won the Literacy Research Association's 2016 Edward Fry Book Award, USA.
 Her lead edited Handbook of Writing, Literacies, and Education in Digital Cultures won the 2017 Divergent Award for Excellence in 21st Century Literacies, USA.